SeviJordi/FixCore/README.md

 ## Outputs

 Once the workflow is ended, it will have produced a concatenated alignment of the curated alignments of each gene and a maximum likelihood phylogeny for that alignment.
-Also intermedate files are provided to allow diferent analyses.
+Also intermedate files are provided to allow different analyses.